RoboSats/robosats/docs/_pages/docs/03-understand/13-fees.md

 RoboSats charges a {{site.robosats.total_fee}}% fee of the total trade amount; this fee is distributed between the order maker and the order taker who pay {{site.robosats.maker_fee}}% and {{site.robosats.taker_fee}}%, respectively.

-The platform fees are summarized in the table below to emphasize the fee percentage depends on whether you make or take the order, not if you are the buyer or seller:
+The platform fees are summarized in the table below to emphasize the fee percentage depends on whether you make or take the order:

 | Side   | Maker                        | Taker                        |
 |--------|------------------------------|------------------------------|